MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/README.md

 * **Data Import**: The script imports raw sequencing data from FASTQ files into a Qiime2-compatible format.
 * **Demultiplexing**: If your data is multiplexed, this step would handle the separation of sequences by sample based on barcodes (not explicitly shown here as the data is assumed to be already demultiplexed).
 * **Quality Summary**: After importing, the script generates a summary of the demultiplexed data, providing insights into sequence quality, which can be reviewed using Qiime2 View (https://view.qiime2.org/).
+#### Further Actions
+Once this script has run it isi imperitive that the `demux-paired-end.qzv` file is taken off the cluster and then imported innto to Qiime2 View.
+This will allow for the determination of the base cutoffs during denoising.
+#### Summary
 This initial step sets the foundation for subsequent analyses by ensuring that the raw data is properly formatted and summarized, enabling informed decisions for downstream processing steps.
 ### Denoising the Samples
 The denoising script is a crucial step in the Qiime2 workflow where raw sequence data is processed to remove noise, correct errors, and generate high-quality feature tables and representative sequences.
 This step utilizes the DADA2 algorithm, which is well-suited for high-resolution microbiome data analysis.